-- Decreases the use of chemicals and increases the use of biologicals for larviciding; and - Uses a balanced control approach including larviciding, biocontrols and residual treatments, and when necessary, fogging, to supplement these on-going measures.
+- Decreases the use of chemicals and increases the use of biologicals for larviciding - Uses a balanced control approach including larviciding, biocontrols and residual treatments, and when necessary, fogging, to supplement these on-going measures.

-Surveillance of standing water sites in and around Winnipeg began last week.
-At this time, low larval populations of the spring species are being reported.
+Surveillance of standing water sites in and around Winnipeg began this season on April 26th.
+At this time, low larval populations are being reported.
 Ground and aerial-based larviciding activities are occurring daily, weather permitting.

-- As in 2008, the Insect Control Branch continues to use 4 larviciding helicopters on contract. - The total number of staff working at the Branch will be similar to last year, with approximately 160 staff being employed. - Currently the Branch monitors and treats over 33,000 hectares of water area on an ongoing basis.
-This year, the overall numbers of hectares will likely increase due to the remnants of the flood waters as they recede. - Our GIS database contains approximately 7,000 standing water listings, many of which contain multiple sites. - Monitoring for adult nuisance mosquitoes in the NJLT's started today, May 1st.
-The trap counts and AFA will be posted on the website daily at Winnipeg.ca/bugline and will be accessible to everyone.
+- As in 2009, the Insect Control Branch continues to use 4 larviciding helicopters on contract. - The total number of staff working at the Branch will be similar to last year, with approximately 160 staff being employed. - Currently the Branch monitors and treats over 33,000 hectares of water area on an ongoing basis. - Our GIS database contains approximately 7,000 standing water listings, many of which contain multiple sites. - Monitoring for adult nuisance mosquitoes in the NJLT's started April 30th this season and the latest trap count is 0.
+The trap counts and AFA will be posted on the website daily at www.Winnipeg.ca/bugline.